BDC Hamburger Icon

 Determining bar POS system cost

-When determining how much a bar POS system will cost your business, you must first decide if you are going to lease or purchase your hardware.
-Many small businesses benefit from buying their POS hardware outright, since POS leases can be tied to credit card processing and have lengthy contracts.
+When determining how much a POS system will cost your business, you must first decide if you are going to lease or purchase your hardware.
+Many established businesses benefit from buying their POS hardware outright, since POS leases can be tied to credit card processing and have lengthy contracts.
 Merchants should choose POS equipment that is “unlocked” so they can use it with another vendor if they decide to switch providers.

 Small bars typically benefit from cloud-based POS software offered on a month-to-month basis.
 Many companies offer discounts for merchants that pay annually in advance (usually 10 percent for one year or 20 percent for two years).
 Before taking advantage of these long-term discounts, you should be confident that you like the software enough and will still be in business for that length of time, because there are usually no refunds.
 In this case, you can close your account and switch software; you just won’t get your money back.